 Recent News

-Redfern House rear addition design development
+Redfern House rear addition Option A design development

 New graphical 3d modelling representations showcase the design development of the 1st design option for the rear addition to a terrace house in Redfern.